PartyDAO/party-protocol/docs/crowdfund.md

 `CollectionBuyCrowdfund`s are created via the `createAuctionCrowdfund()` function. `AuctionCrowdfund`s:

-- Are trying to buy a specific ERC721 contract + token ID listed on an auction market.
+- Are trying to buy a specific ERC721 contract and specific token ID listed on an auction market.
 - Directly interact with a Market Wrapper, which is an abstractions/wrapper of an NFT auction protocol.
   - These Market Wrappers are inherited from [v1](https://github.com/PartyDAO/PartyBid) of the protocol and are actually delegatecalled into.
 - While active, users can contribute ETH to the cause.
 - While active, ETH bids can be placed by anyone via the `bid()` function.
-- Succeeds if anyone calls `finalize()`, which attempts to settle the auction, and the crowdfund ends up holding the NFT.
+- Succeeds when an allowed actor (e.g. host, contributor) calls `finalize()`, which attempts to settle the auction, and the crowdfund ends up holding the NFT.
 - Fails if the `expiry` time passes before acquiring an eligible NFT.

 #### Crowdfund Specific Creation Options